rahulBarahpuria/ApplePushNotificationClient-HTTP-2-and-jwt-authentication/README.md

 # APNs-provider-server

 This will describe about how to connect with Apple Push Notification Server using the latest JWT authentication mechanism in HTTP/2 interface.
-In order to make an HTTP/2 client (in java), some third party libraries need to import as HTTP/2 support will come in jdk 1.9x whose date is 27/07/2017 (refer http://www.java9countdown.xyz/) .
-In this client code, these libraries (jar files) need to be imported and must be set in the build path of the project.
+In order to make an HTTP/2 client (in java), some third party libraries need to import as HTTP/2 support in java will come in jdk 1.9x whose release date is 27/07/2017 (refer http://www.java9countdown.xyz/) .
+In this HTTP/2 client code, these libraries (jar files) need to be imported and must be set in the build path of the project.

 1. okhttp-3.3.1.jar
 2. json-simple-1.1.jar